MasakMask/MasakMask/README.md

 - 👋 Hi, I’m @MasakMask
 - 👀 I’m interested in food
-- 🌱 I’m currently learning p
+- 🌱 I’m currently learning Mathematics
-- 💞️ I’m looking to collaborate on p
+- 💞️ I’m looking to collaborate on Japan
 - 📫 How to reach me game

 <!---